 Estimated Cost of Attendance

-These are estimated expenses that will not appear on your bill from Cornell.
+Books and course materials are estimated expenses not billed by Cornell.
 Your actual expenses may be higher or lower, depending on your coursework and major.

 Fees

-Represents the student activity fee for the college or school to which you have been admitted.
+Includes mandatory student activity and Cornell Health fees.
 These are expenses that will appear on your bill from Cornell.
-The activity fee is billed each semester.
+Student activity and Cornell Health fees are billed each semester.

 Health Costs